 Vernon March whisked me to the altar in the month which matched his name.
 His courtship had soothed me like a breeze, flattered me into a flutter.
-I wore a green gown with a wreathe of violets and primroses.
+I wore a green gown with a wreath of violets and primroses.
 They wilted nearly as fast as the marriage.

 First of my friends to be seduced, I boasted about my man.
-Ah, that Spring.
-What bliss to be young and alive and married to—.
-But who was I married to?
+Ah, that spring.
+What bliss to be young and alive and married to— But who was I married to?
 Vernon March might have come in like a lamb, winsome and winning, cuddling and gambolling.
 But gambolling metamorphosed into gambling, winning into losing.
-The Spring-like charm, warm as an April sunbeam, dissolved into an April shower which shivered into a freezing deluge.
+The spring-like charm, warm as an April sunbeam, dissolved into an April shower which shivered into a freezing deluge.
 No more cuddles.
 Rough winds would definitely shake such darling buds of May as dared to show their chilly pink noses.
 Mr March was elsewhere when I marched away.

 Sonny Summers found me shivering on the beach.
-My Springtime was long gone.
+My springtime was long gone.
 I was alone, unwanted and past caring.
 Almost.
 But not yet ready to paddle into the sea with a pocket full of rocks.
 Not quite.
 Sonny offered what I most wanted from him: his name.
 Absurd and warming.
 A long way from chilly Mr March.
 We married on a different beach beside a gleaming ocean.
 I wore a yellow bikini with orange polka dots, under a transparent mantle of gold-flecked silk.

 Sonny’s beams failed to fade when I asked for a ticket to ride.
 Anywhere.
 Preferably sandless.
 His attention was already bestowed on another shivering refugee.
 We parted with a hug.
 Warm.
 Naturally.

-I fell for Mister Leif by mistake.
+I fell for Mr Leif by mistake.
 Too old for marriage now.
 Too late for love – whatever that might be.
 Half my life gone.
 Nothing left.
 I gave up all thought of men.
 No more hope meant no more disappointment.
 No one had ever given me what I most wanted.
 Whatever that might be.
 I must fill my remaining days with useful activity.
 Become productive.
 I went to work.
 In a wood.
 In a country populated by trees.
 To be safe from people.
 From men and marriage.
 From longings.

 My work was hands-on, hypnotic, hard.
 I grew to understand the growing trees, to recognise tiny changes, to care when a tree had been injured, to rejoice when a wound healed.
 One afternoon, I rested on a moss-covered rock with my back against a strong brown trunk.
 I stroked the bark, noticing its unusual texture, like velvet.
 I leaned my head against the tree and drifted into a doze.
 I woke when the tree shifted.
 My head nodded forward.
 The tree had… moved?
 I looked round.
 The tree had disappeared altogether.
-Or rather, had been transformed into a tall man in brown corduroy trousers and camouflage jacket.
+Or rather, had been transformed into a tall man in brown corduroy trousers and a camouflage jacket.
 He apologised for disturbing me but after an hour as my backrest, his leg had begun to cramp.